livinginthepast/fake_ftp/README.markdown

 Why?
 ----

+We want to ensure that our code works, in a way that is agnostic to the implementation used (unlike with stubs or mocks).

+How
+---

-We want to ensure that our code works, and we want to do so that is agnostic to the implementation used in your code (unlike with stubs or mocks).
-To do so, we needed a simple FTP server that could fake out enough of the protocol to get us by, allowing us to test that files get to their intended destination rather than testing how our code did so.
+FakeFtp is a simple FTP server that fakes out enough of the protocol to get us by, allowing us to test that files get to their intended destination rather than testing how our code does so.

 Usage
 -----